How To Get Flex Loans In Canada

 • Easy approval.
 Flex loans are easier to get approved for compared to traditional loan types.
 If you have bad credit, for instance, you can still secure a short-term flex loan, as long as other aspects of your finances meet the lender’s requirements.

-• Funds can be used for most purposes.
-There aren’t usually any restrictions on what the funds from a flex loan can be used for.
+• Flexibility with funds.
+There aren’t usually any restrictions on what the funds from a flex loan can be used for, as long as it’s legal.

 Cons